Skip to content

 cd platform/validator

-cp .env.example .env # fill in every YOUR_* placeholder
+cp .env.example .env # fill in YOUR_* placeholders

-See the Quickstart for the full end-to-end setup including on-chain ValidatorRegistry onboarding.
+This is what a third-party validator runs in production.
+See the quickstart for the full end-to-end setup including on-chain ValidatorRegistry onboarding.

 make testnet-up